paralevel/safari-always-right-tab/README.md

 - <i>In the rightmost panel</i>
 12. Set the workflow name to e.g. “New tab”
 13. Under “Add Trigger”, click “Keyboard Shortcut”
-14. When the red “Recording…” widget appears, press Command + T (recommended)
+14. When the red “Recording…” widget appears, press Cmd-T (recommended)
 15. Click “New Command” and then in the popup menu, select “Scripting” and then “New Shellscript” (have to use shell script because the current version of Keyboard Cowboy doesn't request the necessary Automation permission when using AppleScript, causing scripts to fail)
 16. Click the “Script goes here” field and paste the following
 ~~~applescript